Daughters of the American Revolution: African Americans and DAR

-In 1977, Karen Batchelor Farmer (now Karen Batchelor) of Detroit, Michigan, was admitted to the Ezra Parker Chapter (Royal Oak, MI) as the first known African-American member of the DAR.
-Batchelor's admission as the first known African-American member of DAR sparked international interest after it was featured in a story on page one of The New York Times.
+In 1977, Karen Batchelor Farmer (now Karen Batchelor) from Detroit, was admitted to the Ezra Parker Chapter in Royal Oak, Michigan as the first known DAR African American member.
+Batchelor's admission as the first known African American member of DAR sparked international interest after it was featured in a story on page one of The New York Times.

 In 1984, Lena Lorraine Santos Ferguson, a retired school secretary, was denied membership in a Washington, D.C. chapter of the DAR because she was Black, according to a report by The Washington Post.
 Ferguson met the lineage requirements and could trace her ancestry to Jonah Gay, a white man who fought in Maine.
-When asked for comment, Sarah M. King, the President General of the DAR, told The Washington Post that the DAR's chapters have autonomy in determining members.
-King went on to tell Washington Post reporter Ronald Kessler, "Being black is not the only reason why some people have not been accepted into chapters.
+Sarah M. King, the President General of the DAR, told The Washington Post that DAR's chapters have autonomy in determining members, saying "Being black is not the only reason why some people have not been accepted into chapters.
 There are other reasons: divorce, spite, neighbors' dislike.
 I would say being black is very far down the line....There are a lot of people who are troublemakers.
 You wouldn't want them in there because they could cause some problems."
-After King's comments were reported in a page one story, outrage erupted, and the D.C.
-City Council threatened to revoke the DAR's real estate tax exemption.
-King quickly corrected her error, saying that Ferguson should have been admitted, and that her application had been handled "inappropriately".
+After King's comments were reported in a page one story, outrage erupted, and the City Council threatened to revoke the DAR's real estate tax exemption.
+King quickly qualified her comments, saying that Ferguson should have been admitted, and that her application had been handled "inappropriately".
 DAR changed its bylaws to bar discrimination "on the basis of race or creed."
 In addition, King announced a resolution to recognize "the heroic contributions of black patriots in the American Revolution."

+Since the mid-1980s, the DAR has supported a project to identify African Americans, Native Americans, and individuals of mixed race who were patriots of the American Revolution, expanding their recognition beyond soldiers.

+In 2004, Maria Williams-Cole and Arleathia Carter Williams became the first two African-American members of the DAR in Prince George's County, Maryland.